wallacesintra/qraphQLAndroid/README.md

     ```
 2. Open the project in Android Studio.
 3. Sync the project with Gradle files.
-4. Run the project on an emulator or a physical device.
+4. Run the project on an emulator.

 ## Features Implemented